Aditya90456/DevMomentum/README.md

 1. Go to **Settings → Printable Planner**.
 2. Choose a scope: **Today's Tasks**, **This Week**, or **Full Roadmap**.
-3. Click **Print / Export PDF** — the browser's print dialog opens with a clean, branded document (MomentumForge letterhead, summary stats, and a checkbox task table grouped by day).
+3. Click **Print / Export PDF** — the browser's print dialog opens with a clean, branded document (DevMomentum letterhead, summary stats, and a checkbox task table grouped by day).
 4. In the print dialog, choose **Save as PDF** as the destination to export a file instead of printing on paper.

 ---